kubernetes-retired/service-catalog/docs/migration-apiserver-to-crds.md

 PLATFORM=darwin make build
 ```

-Resulting executable file can be found in the `bin` subdirectory.
+The resulting executable file can be found in the `bin` subdirectory.

 ### Execution